LRC Benelux autobody tech transforms APS-2 gear from tan to green on Army’s 250th

+CHIÈVRES AIR BASE, Belgium – Going from a commercial automobile repair shop in the local area to working for the U.S. Army on Chièvres Air Base as a Belgian host nation employee might seem like a major career move, but Fabian Vanhaecht said his work performance at both jobs remained equal.

-Fabian Vanhaecht works on a Humvee in the paint booth at Chièvres Air Base, Belgium.
-Vanhaecht is an autobody technician with Logistics Readiness Center Benelux.
-Before starting at LRC Benelux last August, he worked at a commercial automobile repair shop in the local area.
-“The type of equipment I work on is different, but regardless, I perform my job with the same level of motivation and care,” he said.
-(Photo by Giancarlo Giardina)
+“The type of equipment I work on is different, but regardless, I perform my job with the same level of motivation and care,” said Vanhaecht, an autobody technician with Logistics Readiness Center Benelux since last August.

+“When I applied for this job last year, I didn’t know the Army would be celebrating its 250th birthday in 2025.
+Now that I know this, I’m happy to be a part of the team on this special year.
+Happy 250th birthday, U.S. Army!”
+Vanhaecht said.

+One of the primary missions Vanhaecht is focused on since starting with LRC Benelux as an autobody technician is the paint booth.
+LRC Benelux acquired a new paint booth in 2023, and Vanhaecht has been working there on a regular basis for the past few months.

 |Date Taken: